-Placement and location: see 202.2.0 for letters and cards, or 302 for flats.
+Placement and location: see 202.2.0 for letters, cards, and flats.

 The placement of the address can determine mailability of the mailpiece and/or price and eligibility.
 For Periodicals, Standard Mail, Bound Printed Matter, Media Mail, and Library Mail flat-size pieces mailed at automation, presorted, or carrier route prices, the address must: